OOZOU

 What I mean by multitasking is that the commit does multiple things e.g. fix class A for feature A and add method B to update feature B.

 These types of commit remove context from themselves and make it hard and sometimes even impossible to trace what has happened.
-The maintainer has to go through the `diff` which could take up to several hours if not days.
+The maintainer has to go through the diff which could take up to several hours if not days.

-Software development is collaborative work.
+Software development is collaborative work. fancy-quote

 Even if you’re working solo.
 You still need to collaborate with yourself months ago.
 Your current self wouldn’t have the exact idea of what you were doing.
 Bad log wastes time when others (including future you!) need to look for some changes!